rai0504/SparseCheckoutTest_Full/readme.md

 # Model Name

 ## Description
-This is where the decription of the model will go.
+This is where the description of the model will go.
 Here is what it will contain:

 **Gender** Male/Female